MalikAfuHamid/2022-Resolutions/README.md

 # 2022-Resolutions
-Reminder repository to my resolution in 2022 about Data Science
+Reminder repository to my resolution in 2022 about Programming